jupyterlab/frontends-team-compass/docs/host_guide.rst

 Near the end of the call
 ^^^^^^^^^^^^^^^^^^^^^^^^

 Thank you to everyone presenting and attending!
-I’m happy to have you all as a part of the Jupyter community.
+I'm happy to have you all as a part of the Jupyter community.

 If you have any feedback, please direct it at [platform/link].
-I’d love to hear what you think about the call.
+I'd love to hear what you think about the call.

 Our next community call will be [day, month].
 Check out the Jupyter community calendar to see what other types of meetings are happening in between.

 If you have any interest in sharing in future community calls, please do!
-It doesn’t have to be a big share, a polished share, or a technical share, just show off what you do with Jupyter that excites you.
+It doesn't have to be a big share, a polished share, or a technical share, just show off what you do with Jupyter that excites you.
 Submit topics here [platform/link].

-If you’re interested in hosting a community call, feel free to reach out.
+If you're interested in hosting a community call, feel free to reach out.
 It would be great to get different people interacting with the community.

 After the Meeting